awesammcoder/awesammcoder.github.io/README.md

 ## What is this?
 >
-?> **awesammcoder.github.io** is a compilation of all projects, tutorials, and things which are significant for a web developer, mobile application developer, and software developer.
+?> **awesammcoder.github.io** is a site where projects, tutorials, and things that has great importance for a mobile, software, and web developer compiled together.

 ___